9 Creative Packaging Ideas for Small Businesses + Examples | Fit Small Business

 Nothing makes a bigger impact than free stuff.
 Including a product sample or small trinket as a gift to your customers can increase overall satisfaction—and it creates a great opportunity to drive further branding throughout your packages.

-Product samples give shoppers the chance to explore your offerings and encourage retention as well as increased basket size.
+Product samples give shoppers the chance to explore your offerings, encourage retention, boost brand recognition, and can increase basket sizes (and even impulse spending) if you offer a gift at a certain spend threshold.
 Simple gifts (like decals, koozies, or keychains) can be customized to display your logo, turning customers into brand ambassadors everywhere they go.
 Plus, bonuses like these promote a sense of good value and invite a brand connection.

 Check out these examples of custom gifts and product samples in ecommerce packages: